JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 If you underestimate, you're leaving money on the table.
 If the real answer is that they would pay someone like you up to $75,000 dollars, and you guess they would pay only $65,000, you very literally may have just cost yourself $10,000.

 The one thing that might save you money is if you guessed so badly that you under-shot the minimum they can pay you to do the job.
-For example, you guessed $65,000, but the minium they pay for that job is $70,000.
+For example, you guessed $65,000, but the minimum they pay for that job is $70,000.
 Then they would pay you $70,000 even though you "only" asked for $65,000—a huge win!
 Except they're paying you the absolute minimum they possibly can, and you could've gotten a lot more.

 If you *over*estimate and guess $85,000, you may set off red flags that cause them to rethink the interview process altogether.
-This is pretty rare, but you could disqualify yourself by being "too expensive" for htem.
+This is pretty rare, but you could disqualify yourself by being "too expensive" for them.
 If your desired salary is well above their budgeted range, they may just move on to other similar candidates.

 This sounds pretty bad, right?